Table of Contents Show

 This indoor entertainment area is perfect for kids of all ages, even those under 3!
 It consists of rock walls, a ropes course, and even a laser maze.

-The attractions include places to visit and a variety of fun things to do in Fort Lauderdale for everyone who wants that adrenaline rush.
+The attractions include fun things to do in Fort Lauderdale for everyone who wants that adrenaline rush.
 You can go surfing or paddleboarding.
 You can zoom over and under the waters on flyboards, snorkeling, or scuba diving.
 The list is endless!
 And that’s not all; you can even bring out the detective in you in the puzzling and scary escape rooms.

 One of the unique ways to travel across the water, hands-down, has got to be the floating tiki bar tours.
 Aesthetic, chill, and uncrowded (with a capacity of only up to 6 guests), you can enjoy a constant supply of drinks and cocktails while bobbing on the waters in and around the city.